Lincoln County War: Battle of Blazer's Mill

 Three days after the murders of Brady and Hindman, the Regulators headed southwest from the area around Lincoln, reaching Blazer's Mill, a sawmill and trading post that supplied beef to the Mescalero Apaches.
 They came upon the rancher Buckshot Roberts, listed on their arrest warrant as one of Tunstall's murderers.
-In the ensuing shootout the Regulators mortally wounded Roberts, but he killed Brewer and wounded Middleton, Scurlock, Coe, and McCarty.
+Roberts met them outside, where Frank Coe, a neighbor of Roberts, tried to persuade him to surrender.
+But the latter refused due to fears of extrajudicial action from the Regulators.
+A gunfight ensued, with George Coe being wounded in the hand, while Roberts was hit in the stomach.

+Roberts then retreated inside the mill and held his ground.
+The Regulators first attempted to rush Roberts, which only resulted with him knocking out Billy the Kid.
+Afterwards, they attempted to surround the house and fire from covered positions.
+Dick Brewer, who was shooting behind a log pile, was shot by Roberts in the eye, killing him.
+Several more Regulators were wounded.
+As the fight dragged on, the Regulators finally retreated, though Roberts died moments later from his wound.

 Gunfight at Fritz Ranch

 After Brewer's death, the Regulators elected McNab as their captain.
 On April 29, 1878, Sheriff Peppin was directing a posse that included the Jesse Evans Gang and the Seven Rivers Warriors.
 They engaged in a shootout with the Regulators McNab, Saunders, and Frank Coe at the Fritz Ranch.
 McNab died in the gunfire, Saunders was badly wounded, and Frank Coe was captured.

 The next day, the Seven Rivers members Tom Green, Charles Marshall, Jim Patterson and John Galvin were killed in Lincoln, and although the Regulators were blamed, this was never proven.
 Frank Coe escaped custody some time after his capture, allegedly with the assistance of Deputy Sheriff Wallace Olinger, who gave him a pistol.

 The day after McNab's death the Regulators known as the "iron clad" assumed defensive positions in the town of Lincoln, trading shots with Dolan men and, allegedly, members of the US Army cavalry.
 "Dutch Charley" Kruling, a Dolan man, was wounded by rifle fire by George Coe.
 By allegedly shooting at government troops, the Regulators gained a new set of enemies.
 On May 15, the Regulators tracked down and captured the Jesse Evans gang member Manuel Segovia, who is believed to have shot McNab.
 They shot him during an alleged escape.
 Around the time of Segovia's death, the Regulator "iron clad" gained a new member, a young Texas cowboy named Tom O'Folliard, who soon became McCarty's best friend.